EdDataScienceEES/tutorial-shaistilman/index.md

 ## Example

-In this example, we will use the penguins_clean data, this data is extacted from the penguins data in the palmerpenguins package which has been cleaned for this turoial.
+In this example, we use the penguins_clean dataset, which is a cleaned version of the `penguins` data from the `palmerpenguins package`.

-We will evaluate and refine the following **full model**
+In this example we will evaluate and refine the following **full model**

 ```r
 full_model <- lm(body_mass_g ~ species*flipper_length_mm + island*sex, data = penguins_clean)